 What is Protected Configuration in ASP.NET?

-While developing an ASP.NET application, we normally store a number of important sensitive information in our config files like encryption keys, connection strings etc. Application vulnerability increases if this sensitive information is stored as plane text.
+While developing an ASP.NET application, we normally store a number of important sensitive information in our config files like encryption keys, connection strings, etc. Application vulnerability increases if this sensitive information is stored as plain text.
 So Protected Configuration is an ASP.NET feature that enables to encrypt such sensitive information in configuration files.